WSU-kduncan/ceg3120-cth2242/Project0/git-guide.md

     - This folder contains details on every single change made.
 This information can be used to rollback changes.
     - This folder is hidden to prevent accidental deletion.
 If this folder is delete you will be unable to rollback changes.
 - .gitignore file
-  - This folder specifiess intentionally untracked files to ignore -
+  - This folder specifies intentionally untracked files to ignore
-  -
+    - .gitignore uses globbing patterns to match file names against the .gitignore file
+    - It is possible to force an ignored file to be commited by using the `-- force` option with `git add`
 - ~~.git/hooks~~

 ## GitHub